gozygreg/gregmediscrubs/README.md

         | Total| 127 | 132

     - ### Scope
+        Due to limited timeframe for this project and the specific grading criteria, it will be necessary to make additional compromises during the design and development phases.
+To address this, I will employ an agile methodology and conduct weekly progress reviews.
+Based on the results of these reviews, I will make decisions about which features to include, modify, or remove in order to meet the deadline and deliver a viable minimum viable product (MVP).

+        To prevent the project from expanding beyond its original scope, I have implemented the MoSCoW method to categorize the various requirements according to their importance.
+This will enable me to prioritize the most critical elements and ensure that I can achieve my ultimate objective of delivering a fully functional MVP by the established deadline.: -

+        To create a minimum functional E-commerce site, UX efforts must address these opportunities: -
+        - Full CRUD Functionality.
+        - User login/register.
+        - Checkout system.
+        - Account profile.
+        - Mailing list.
+        - Product Filters/searching.
+        - Stripe payments.
+        - SEO language throughout.
+        - Guest checkout completion.
+        - User Role permissions.
+        - Order History.
+        - Social Media page.
+        - Password Recovery.
+        - Email confirmation of order.
+        - User feedback for actions taken.
+        - Saved customer details on checkout.

+        To enhance the customer experience and increase the sites functionality, UX efforts should address these opportunities: -
+        - Product reviews.
+        - Contact form.
+        - Admin can add/remove products via the front end.
+        - Delivery information.
+        - Terms and conditions.

+        To increase the sites popularity and customer base, UX efforts could address these opportunities: -
+        - Site advert/promotion.
+        - Video demo of products.
+        - Related products
+        - Ability to edit order until status set to processing.

+        As they are so far out of the scope of this project, UX efforts will not address these opportunities: -
+        - Multiple currencies.
+        - Generate sales reports.

     - ### Structure

         - ### User Stories:
             - EPIC 1 - Set up and Deployment: